 Every once in a while, we writers need a break from our regular writing routines.
 Whether we spend our work week crafting copy for clients or dedicate late-night hours pounding out chapter and verse, we occasionally need respite from the monotony.

-We get burnt out in the middle of a long project and need to step away so we can gain perspective and recharge our creativity.
+We get burnt out in the middle of a long project and need to step away to can gain some perspective and recharge our creativity.
 Sometimes we need to rejuvenate between projects.
 When a major project is finished, we need to find our next big idea.

 But we also want to keep writing.
-A short vacation from writing practice starts with good intentions but ends with wondering how months or years slipped by without getting any real writing done.
+A short hiatus from writing starts with good intentions but ends with a writer wondering how months or years have slipped by without getting any real writing done.

-One great way to continue writing while taking a break from our work is by engaging in creative writing activities.
-These are activities that remind us that writing is fun, meaningful, and invigorating, and they keep our writing skills sharp.
+One way to continue writing while taking a break from our work is to experiment with creative writing activities.
+These activities remind us that writing is fun, meaningful, and invigorating, and they keep our writing skills sharp.

 Creative Writing Activities